 As soon as the procedure is finished you can return to your normal activities and for those that drive this includes driving.
-Advice for Women Requesting an Implant Removal

 When the anaesthetic wears off your arm may feel slightly tender.
 You can take your normal pain relief if required.